 Most phishing scams ask you to reply to a message and send your password.
 As an example, you may receive an email claiming to be from an official (but non-existent) entity, e.g., The Wayne Email Team, saying that the mail system is being upgraded and your account will be deleted unless you respond immediately and provide your password.

-Another technique is authentic-looking email with real organizations' logos, such as PayPal, eBay, or even your banking institution.
-If you take the bait by clicking or replying to the message, you could lose your money or even be a victim of identity theft.
+Another technique is an authentic-looking email with real organizations' logos, such as PayPal, eBay or even your banking institution.
+If you take the bait by clicking or replying to the message, you may have money stolen or even be a victim of identity theft.

-Never send your login or password for any account via email.
-Be careful about logging in on pages linked from emails - phishers can make pages that look very similar to authentic login pages designed to steal your account information.
+Be careful about logging in on pages linked from emails, too — phishers can make pages that look very similar to authentic login pages designed to steal your account information.
 Type in the web address yourself to be sure you are on the right page.

-- Never reply to an email message requesting a password, user name, account number, or personal/financial information — no matter how legitimate the message may seem or who appears to have sent it.
+- Do not reply: Never reply to an email message requesting a passworde, username, account number or personal/financial informartion, no matter how legitimate the message may seem or who appears to have sent it.

-- If you did reply to the phishing message and provided personal or account information, contact the C&IT Help Desk at (313) 577-4778 or at firstname.lastname@example.org.
+- Report it: If you did replt to a phishing message and provided personal and/or account information, contact the C&IT Help Desk.

 Remember: Wayne State University will never ask for your password or other personal information via email.